Crinibus/scraper/README.md

-**The tech scraper can scrape prices on products from Komplett.dk, Proshop.dk, Computersalg.dk and Elgiganten.dk** **The Fakta scraper can scrape discounts from this week discounts.**
+**The tech scraper can scrape prices on products from Komplett.dk, Proshop.dk, Computersalg.dk, Elgiganten.dk and AvXperten.dk**
+**The Fakta scraper can scrape discounts from this week discounts.**

 # Table of contents